jrrdeshmukh-astro/Khandoba-Secure-Docs/FINAL_IMPLEMENTATION_SUMMARY.md

 - Threat index fields added to all platform models for database integration
 - Navigation is fully integrated for all new views

-**Status**: ~90% of requested features complete.
-Core security features (Anti-Vault, Threat Index, Redaction, Share to Vault, Auto-Tagging, Real-time Updates) are fully implemented across all platforms.
+**Status**: ~95% of requested features complete.
+Core security features (Anti-Vault, Threat Index, Redaction, Share to Vault, Auto-Tagging, Real-time Updates, Comprehensive Testing) are fully implemented across all platforms.

 ### Recent Additions (This Session):
 - ✅ Threat event loading from database (Android)